-There’s a host of top Ancient Egyptian monuments and sites to visit and among the very best are the world famous sites of Giza, Abu Simbel and Saqqara.
-Other popular tourist attractions tend to include Luxor Temple, Abydos and the Valley of the Kings.
+This period of pharaohs, pyramids and crocodile gods has left a wealth of unmissable Ancient Egyptian monuments and sites to discover.
+These ancient gems include the world famous sites of Giza, Abu Simbel and Saqqara, as well as Luxor Temple, Abydos and the Valley of the Kings.

 Of all the Ancient Egypt sites, Giza’s pyramids are definitely the most renowned and include the world’s largest pyramid, that of Khufu.
 Khufu’s pyramid is Giza’s oldest and, at its great size of 145 metres, became known as ‘The Great Pyramid’.

-The Luxor Temple was once a sacred temple built in honour of the deity Amun.
 Constructed in the 14th century BC by Amenhotep III, the ninth pharaoh of the Eighteenth Dynasty, the Luxor Temple was part of the Ancient Egyptian city of Thebes.
-Today, Luxor is incredibly well-preserved and, with its looming archways and giant statues, the enormous temple is a breathtaking site.

 The Cairo Museum of Egyptian Antiquities contains the most comprehensive and important collection of Ancient Egyptian artefacts in the world.
 Indeed, it is said to have over 100,000 pieces in all.